 Prisoners can buy paper and envelopes in prison.
 The cost of postage is deducted from the prisoners trust account.
-Stamps cannot be provided or accepted from visitors.

 The prisoner must clearly write his or her name on the back flap of the envelope.

-Privileged mail and other exemptions
+Protected or legal mail and other exemptions

-Privileged mail received by a prisoner cannot be opened or read by the correctional officers.
+Protected or legal mail received by a prisoner cannot be opened or read by the correctional officers.

 This includes any mail from:

-- the prisoner’s legal representative.
+- the Ombudsman

 Other exemptions include mail from the:

-- Chairman or Secretary of the Parole Board
+- Chairman or secretary of the Parole Board

 - High Court of Australia